 Tassili n'Ajjer, Illizi, Algeria

 Tassili n’Ajjer, the “Plateau of rivers” in the Berber language, is a vast rocky area of 138,000 km² in the heart of the Sahara.
-This natural site is the largest protected area of the country.
-It is located in the south-east of Algeria, not far from the Libyan and Nigerien borders, in the wilayas (administrative area) of Illizi and Tamanghasset.
-The Tassili n’Ajjer Cultural Park has been protecting since 1972 a mountain range of the central Sahara rising to an average altitude of 1,500 metres.
-It is composed of two geo-morphological units of interest: a sandstone plateau and a mountainous volcanic ridge.
+This natural site is the largest protected area in the country.
+It is located in the south-east of Algeria, not far from Libya’s and Niger’s borders, in the wilayas (administrative area) of Illizi and Tamanghasset.
+Since 1972, the Tassili n’Ajjer Cultural Park has protected a mountain range in the central Sahara rising to an average altitude of 1,500 metres.
+It is composed of two geomorphological features of interest: a sandstone plateau and a mountainous volcanic ridge.

 Historically inhabited by the nomadic Tuareg people, the Tassili n’Ajjer Cultural Park is particularly rich from a geological point of view.
-Its arid and mountainous environment offers a very diverse range of landscapes: rocky plateaus and tabular massifs of the Tassili, fairy chimneys and eroded rock arches, deep gorges and wide valleys, green wadis and oases of freshness.
+Its arid and mountainous environment offers a very diverse range of landscapes: rocky plateaus and tabular massifs of the Tassili, fairy chimneys and eroded rock arches, deep gorges and wide valleys, green wadis and refreshing oases.
 It is hard to imagine today that this desert area, one of the most arid in the world, was once a grassy savannah and fertile agricultural land for its inhabitants.
 Before the desertification of the Sahara began only a few thousand years ago, Tassili n’Ajjer was teeming with large wild animals and lush vegetation.
-Nowadays, the wildlife species that manage to survive in this area of the Algerian Sahara are considered endangered, such as the Barbary sheep, the dorcas gazelle, the Sahara Cheetah and the screwhorn antelope.
+Nowadays, the wildlife species that have managed to survive in this area of the Algerian Sahara are considered endangered, such as the Barbary sheep, the dorcas gazelle, the Sahara cheetah and the screwhorn antelope.